steve85/arduino-lego-fish-feeder/README.md

 - Arduino Uno
 - Arduino Protoshield board
 - SM-S4303R continous rotation servo
+- Lego housing to hold servo and rotating container (in our case a Playdough container with a 5mm hole drilled in the side)

 ## Pinout/Schematic

-- **PIN 0** - Control wire to servo (powered via external 6v power supply/common ground with arduino via breadboard).
 - **PIN 8** - LED status light (wired via the appropriate resistor).
+- **PIN 9** - Control wire to servo (powered via appropriate power supply/common ground with arduino via breadboard).